SYP-AHIF-2023-24-25/HackTrap/README.md

 - [x] The User should be able to play the desired minigame (tic-tac-toe) by clicking on the different fields.
 - [x] The User should be able to see a question after playing one round of the desired minigame.
 - [x] The User should be able to choose between a "yes" or "no" button for the question asked.
 Eather way choosen, the user gets to the next scene.

-### Need to be done
-- [ ] The User should be able to play choose between all three minigames and play the chosen one one time before switching to the question.

 # Sprints
 ### 1. Sprint - Project Initialisation